kuczys/ar-net.github.io/readme.md

 url: https://ar-net.github.io

 ## Site Details:
-AEON.cash is powered by Jekyll and hosted on Github.
+ar-net.github.io is powered by Jekyll and hosted on Github.
 Changes made to this repository will reflect on to the website within moments of being committed.

 ### Adding a translation:
 The following files will be altered in some way during translation: